jackwuwei/gptspeaker/README.md

 * The ChatGPT/DeepSeek Voice Assistant uses a Raspberry Pi (or desktop) to enable spoken conversation with OpenAI or DeepSeek large language models.
 This implementation listens to speech, processes the conversation through the OpenAI/DeepSeek service, and responds back.
 Like Apple Siri, Amazon Alex, Google Nest Home, Mi XiaoAi etc.
 * This project is written in python which supports Linux/Raspbian, macOS, and Windows.
 # Features
 * Supports real-time voice dialogue.
-After ChatGPT returns a sentence, you can hear the voice instead of waiting for all ChatGPT/DeepSeek replies before starting the voice synthesis.
+After ChatGPT/DeepSeek returns a sentence, you can hear the voice instead of waiting for all ChatGPT/DeepSeek replies before starting the voice synthesis.
 * Support continuous dialogue, save the history of all ChatGPT/DeepSeek current conversations.
-When the ChatGPT conversation is larger than 4096 tokens (gpt-3.5-turbo), the early conversation history will be discarded.
+When the ChatGPT/DeepSeek conversation is larger than 4096 tokens (gpt-3.5-turbo), the early conversation history will be discarded.
 * Support local wake word, use it just like Siri.
 # Voice Assistant Speaker
 ![GPT Speaker](/image/IMG_2668.jpg "GPTSpeaker")